Written by Carsten Frederiksen

 With the Dewesoft R2DB Power Analyser reliable statements for efficiency analysis under real driving conditions can be easily made for all types of electric drivetrains.
 For detailed energy consumption analysis, it is substantial to include video, log GPS, and measure also mechanical data besides the electrical parameters.
-In that way, each energy source and load can be analysed in detail for any operating and driving situation.
+In that way, each energy source and load can be analyzed in detail for any operating and driving situation.

-On the software side the synchronous data acquisition of different parameters, electrical and mechanical, adding GPS, video and others is a substantial need - features providing powerful data processing and visualization possibilities.
+On the software side the synchronous data acquisition of different parameters, electrical and mechanical, adding GPS, video, and others is a substantial need - features providing powerful data processing and visualization possibilities.

 With the Power product line DAQ instruments, the Dewesoft electric-vehicle test solution is designed exactly for these needs and for an easier life of measurement engineers.